Guy Smith: Founder of the Gun Facts Project

 Political media complexes.

-Yeah, the fifth estate we the hoi polloi have taken over the narrative from the fourth estate and it’s through the sharing of data and repetitious exposure of the propagandist and how they work. that has led some people.
-You know, to this state of disenchantment where they don’t believe any of the elites in power and yeah that that generally is a healthy thing.
+Yeah, the 5th estate, “We the hoi polloi” have taken over the narrative from the fourth estate.
+And it’s through the sharing of data and repetitious exposure of the propagandist and how they work. that has led some people.
+To this state of disenchantment where they don’t believe any of the elites in power and yeah that that generally is a healthy thing.
 I may have helped accelerate it.
 I wrote a book a long time ago called shooting the bull which basically just looked at the misinformation in.
-Gun control. arena but what that book was was it was actually a tutorial on how to do propaganda analysis in real time and the fact that I wrote a book on propaganda analysis and didn’t tell anyone it was a book on propaganda analysis was.
+Gun control. arena but what that book was it was actually a tutorial on how to do propaganda analysis in real time and the fact that I wrote a book on propaganda analysis and didn’t tell anyone it was a book on propaganda analysis was.
 Probably in its own way a bit of propaganda but , the whole point was I was part of that internet based ah movement which said we have to be skeptical and critical about everything we’re being told because we’re often not being told the truth.

 10:52.43 – Brian David Crane